Bible verses about God is working

 What we must never do is start thinking that I’m going through bad times or God hasn’t answered my prayers because of something I’ve done.
 Maybe God is still punishing me, maybe I was too prideful today, I’m not good enough, etc.

 If trials are dependent on us we would always be in trials.
-We wouldn’t be able to breath!
+We wouldn’t be able to breathe!
 We are that sinful and we will make mistakes!
 Your performance is not good enough.
 Allow your joy to come from Christ alone.

 The godliest men went through severe trials.
 Joseph, Paul, Peter, Job, etc. God was not mad at them, but they all went through trials.
 Don’t lose hope!
 God is with you.